Skip to main content

 You can get more information about the kits and how to order them from the Science Take-Out Community Environmental Health kits page.

 The project: Science Take-Out received funding in 2014 from a NIEHS small business grant (R41ES023706) to develop eight classroom environmental health science kits for middle- and high-school teacher use.
-Starting in 2017, a second NIEHS small business grant (R42ES023706) supported adapting these kits for use in diverse community settings.
+Starting in 2017, a second NIEHS small business grant (R42ES023706) supported adapting these kits for use in a range of community settings

 The partners:

-Science Take-Out partnered with the CEC and three other community engagement programs to provide feedback on the kits and to pilot test the kits in diverse settings.
+Science Take-Out partnered with the CEC and three other community engagement programs to provide feedback on the kits and to pilot test the kits in a range of community settings.

 Tips for using the kits: